 UC 1.12 The system must save the information as a new contract record.

-UC2.0 The system must be able to flag a contract record if exceptions or data is missing in the contract.
+UC2.0 The system must be able to send a memo for exceptions or data missing in the contract.

-UC 2.1 The system must have a checkbox for flagging the record as having an exception if any of the information is missing or incorrect and a exceptions memo needs to be send.
+UC 2.1 The memo must have a checkbox for flagging the record as having an exception if any of the information is missing or incorrect.

-UC2.2 The system must allow for briefly describing the exception.
+UC2.2 The memo must allow for briefly describing the exception.

-UC2.3The system must include a memo area to confirm if the exception memo has been sent to the contract team for clarifications.

 UC3.0The system must allow editing/updating of a contract record.

-UC3.1 The system must allow updating a record after receiving clarifications from the contracts team.
+UC3.1 The system must allow updating a record after receiving clarifications from the contracts team, extensions or change in contracts terms and conditions

-UC3.2The system must allow the removal of the exceptions flag after correct information has been updated in the record.

 UC 4.0 The system must allow entry and creation of an invoice.